CinquinAndy/klee_puppeteer_grafana_auto_download_csv/README.md

 # Grafana Scraping project
-This projet is used to scrap a grafana instance and download all csv files from all charts in a specific pannel
+This project is used to scrap a grafana instance and download all csv files from all charts in a specific pannel

 ## Prerequisite
-We need an functional instance of zabbix, connected with a grafana instance
+We need a functional instance of zabbix, connected with a grafana instance

 ## Install